uladaharanina/Subquery/presentation.md

 # Subquery

 ## Definition:
 Subqueries (also known as inner queries or nested queries) are a tool for performing operations in multiple steps.
+Very often used for filtering, aggregation, or conditional logic.
 ## Important rules:

 - Subqueries can be used with SELECT, UPDATE, INSERT, and DELETE statements along with the expression operator.